strudel0209/ai-foundry-agents-practical/01-fundamentals/03-threads-runs.md

 # 3. Understanding Threads and Runs

-In this lesson, you'll master the conversation flow in Azure AI Foundry agents through threads and runs - the core execution model that powers agent interactions.
+In this lesson, you'll master the conversation flow in Azure AI Foundry agents through threads and runs—the core execution model that powers agent interactions.

 ## 🎯 Objectives